A perspective on Fashion within Video Games

 Although it's not always perfect, pre-classification is unavoidable because of our brain’s predisposition to categorize things visually in relation to socio-cultural symbols.
 The way a particular watch strap encloses the wrist could suggest dignity; the way a particular collar encloses the neck could convey a kind of authoritative command.

 The clothes we wear offer us an opportunity to correct some of these assumptions.
 Whenever we get dressed, we are effectively acting like tour guides and showing others how we want to be perceived.
 We are highlighting the things that are interesting or attractive about ourselves - and in doing so, we are clearing up misconceptions.
+My Hawaiian shirt shows I am fun, and also that I am not a person to be consulted about how to dress.
 By intentionally guiding the viewer's perception of who they might be, we act like artists painting a self-portrait.

 A wrong approach leads to Fashion that misses the essential information or context.
 Fashion in games is often associated with this problem.
 There is nothing interesting or thrilling about them, and your character does not feel or look distinguished as a result.